Essay: A Case for Experimental Music

 Given that we can never “step outside of” our own sociocultural perspective, how can we turn a critical eye to it?
 I propose that it is possible to do so by being subversive via form rather than content — by addressing not just what is presented, or how it is presented, but by addressing specifically what qualifies as “content” via syntax, not just semantics.
 For example, composer La Monte Young says of his experimentation: “One of the aspects of form that I have been very interested in is stasis — the concept of form which is not so directional in time, not so much climactic form, but rather form which allows time to stand still.”
 This aptly sums up the central premise of drone music, which is that the spatiotemporal parameters of music can and should be tested to its limits, and that the listener should be encouraged to appreciate sound “in stasis” rather than expecting constant, fluid movement via immediately perceptible movement in time.

-When John Cage composed a 4-minute 33-second piece of “silence” (to reduce it to silence is to miss the piece’s subtleties), or when Frank Zappa wrote songs of mind-boggling complexity, or when Albert Ayler screeched unintelligibly on his saxophone (to name just three of countless other examples), their subversion was more fundamental, but ultimately more oblique.
-When you question and experiment with art through a directly accessible process, the trade off is that the subversive quality will be ephemeral.
+When John Cage composed a 4-minute 33-second piece of “silence” (to reduce it to silence is to miss the piece’s subtleties), or when Frank Zappa wrote songs of mind-boggling complexity, or when Albert Ayler screeched maniacally on his saxophone (to name just three of countless other examples), their subversion was more fundamental, but ultimately more oblique.
+When you question and experiment with art through a directly accessible process, the trade-off is that the subversive quality will be ephemeral.
 In contrast, when you criticize abstract ideas in a fundamental way, you sacrifice the possibility that a wide audience will interpret your intentions clearly at all.
 Sometimes that’s precisely the point.
 I’m sure many free jazz musicians are not bothered that many who listen to them feel disturbed or unsettled by their dissonance.
 I can’t imagine Stravinsky being too surprised that his composition was met with such outrage.
-I’m not saying that experimental music should strive to alienate most of its audience — that would be an unacceptably elitist claim, akin to the “You just don’t get it, maaan” defense.
-A co-worker in a volunteer organization once argued against the value of experimental music using the “You catch more bees with honey” argument, which is so misguided I plan on refuting this argument in more detail some other time.
+I’m not saying that experimental music should strive to alienate most of its audience — that would be an unacceptably elitist claim, akin to the “you just don’t get it, maaan” defense.
+A co-worker in a volunteer organization once argued against the value of experimental music using the “you catch more bees with honey” argument, which I find so misguided that I plan on refuting this argument in more detail in a future article.
 In principle, he’s not wrong, but if all art attempted to seduce its audience through flattery, I doubt Western music would have advanced much farther than Handel.
 Some sensitive toes will be stepped on, but that is the only way progress will be made, one inch at a time.

 And just because there’s no public interpretation doesn’t preclude a public way to engage with it.
 When you see the look on another audience member’s face after you’ve both heard indescribable sounds, and you return that look, you both want to say, “We’ve come so close to each other, yet we feel more alone than ever.”
 I think there’s a value to learning how to share without sharing, so to speak, merging the private and the public, forging new epistemic bonds with the world.

 This may be a privileged ideal, from a Maslowian perspective.
+After all, many humans can barely afford a bowl of rice, much less a John Cage album.
 But should this sort of freewheeling aesthetic self-actualization be available only to those who can’t meet more basic needs?
 I think the ubiquity of music suggests that we humans require only very basic needs before we start imagining patterns and possibilities.
 I think most people, in their rare optimistic moments, have thought, “if everyone had fair access to food, healthcare, and art… wouldn’t everything else just fit into place after that?”

 Here in the “First World,” odds are you’ve got decent access to the first two.
 As for the latter, it often depends on how big your cubicle is, or how far you wander out of it, so to speak.
 Here at Decoder, our goal is simply to highlight a few sounds we’ve enjoyed that transport us out of our dorm room, jail cell, crack den, etc.